hphelion/documentation/commercial/GA1/commercial.install-GA-ESX-Proxy.md

 ###Create a new VM

-1. Import the `overcloud-nova_compute_esx_proxy.ova` into the vCenter using the vSphere client.
+1. Import the `overcloud-nova_compute_esx_proxy_1.0.1.ova` into the vCenter using the vSphere client.

 2. In the vSphere Client, click **File** and then click **Deploy OVF Template**.